oracle-livelabs/database/23cfree/config_tools/config_tools.md

     ![Open Terminal](images/tools-1-1.png " ")

-2. One thing to be aware of is this image has a newer version of Java installed on it and the environment variable JAVA_HOME is pointing at that.
+2. A newer version of java will need to be installed and you will need to ensure the environment variable JAVA_HOME is pointing at it.
 Some of the utilities require a higher version.
     ```
     <copy>
     sudo dnf install -y java